nsbowden/fercform1/README.md

 ...
 f1_2017

+The combined size of the subdirectories is approximately 850 MB.

+## Converting the .DBF files to .csv files

 The .DBF files can be converted using [LibreOffice](https://www.libreoffice.org/download/download/).

 LibreOffice can be called from the command line to process all .DBF files in any one subdirectory.
 For instance to convert all the .DBF files to .csv in f1_1994, the following can be used.

 $ cd pathTo/directoryOfYourChoosing/f1_1994/
 pathTo/directoryOfYourChoosing/f1_1994/$ for f in *.DBF; do soffice --headless --convert-to csv $f; done